John-Li-happy/For2048/README.md

 # For2048
 For2048 is an open source sandbox game inspired by 2048.
 # Discription
 A Funny Time Killing Game.
-Swipe to move the cubes, try to earn the largest-digit cube as you can.
+Swipe to move the tiles, try to earn the largest-digit tile as you can.
+When connected two piles with same number, they will merge into one.
 # IDE
 Xcode 12.1